Siege of Port Hudson: The last infantry attack on the Port Hudson fortifications

-The second assault began with a sustained shelling of the Confederate works beginning at 11:15 am on June 13, 1863, and lasting an hour.
+The second assault began with sustained shelling of the Confederate works, beginning at 11:15 am on 13 June 1863, and lasting an hour.
 Banks then sent a message to Gardner demanding the surrender of his position.
-Gardner's reply was, "My duty requires me to defend this position, and therefore I decline to surrender".
-Banks continued the bombardment for the night, but only gave the order for what was to be a simultaneous three prong infantry attack on 1 am of June 14.
-The attack finally began at 3:30 am, but the lack of any agreed upon plan, and a heavy fog disordered the attack as it began.
+Gardner replied "My duty requires me to defend this position, and therefore I decline to surrender."
+Banks continued the bombardment for the night, but only gave the order for what was to be a simultaneous three-prong infantry attack at 1 am on 14 June.
+The attack finally began at 3:30 am, but the lack of any agreed upon plan and a heavy fog disordered the attack as it began.
 Grover's column struck the Confederate line at "Fort Desperate" before the others, and the same formidable terrain combined with the enhanced Confederate defense stopped the attacks outside the rebel works.
 Auger's demonstration at the center arrived after the main attack had failed, and the attack on the southern end of the line was made after daylight, and stood little chance as a result.
-The infantry attack had only resulted in even more dead and wounded soldiers, 1,792 casualties against 47 rebel, including division commander Brig.
-Gen. Halbert E. Paine.
-He led the main attack and fell wounded, losing a leg.
+The infantry attack had only resulted in even more dead and wounded soldiers: 1,792 Union casualties, against 47 Confederate.
+Division commander Brig.
+Gen. Halbert E. Paine led the main attack and fell wounded, losing a leg.
 After this, the actions against Port Hudson were reduced to bombardment and siege.